Pavlos, Crown Prince of Greece: Ancestry

-Pavlos was a direct descendant of three reigning sovereign monarchs at birth.
-He was the eldest son of the King of Greece, grandson of the King of Denmark and great-grandson of the King of Sweden, all living and enthroned when he was born.
-His paternal aunt, Sofía, was Queen consort of Spain.
-His paternal first cousin, Felipe VI, is the current King of Spain.
-His maternal aunt, Margrethe II, is the reigning Queen of Denmark.
+Pavlos is a direct descendant of three reigning sovereign monarchs at birth.
+He is the eldest son of the King of Greece, grandson of the King of Denmark and great-grandson of the King of Sweden, all living and enthroned when he was born.
+His paternal aunt, Sofía, was Queen consort of Spain and his paternal first cousin, Felipe VI, is the current King of Spain.
+His maternal aunt, Margrethe II, was the reigning Queen of Denmark and his maternal first cousin, Frederik X, is the current King of Denmark.
+Pavlos's parents, grandparents and great-grandparents were all reigning monarchs and consorts.
 By male-line descent, he is a member of the Schleswig-Holstein-Sonderburg-Glücksburg branch of the House of Oldenburg.

 Pavlos is a scion multiple times of Queen Victoria and King Christian IX, who were dubbed the "grandmother of Europe" and "father-in-law of Europe" respectively, due to royal intermarriage.
-As a result, he descends from Christian IX of Denmark through three of his children; in the male line through his second son George I of Greece, in the female line through his eldest son Frederick VIII of Denmark and through King Christian's youngest daughter Princess Thyra, Duchess of Cumberland.
-He also descends thrice from Victoria of the United Kingdom; once through her third son Prince Arthur, Duke of Connaught and Strathearn, and twice through her eldest daughter Victoria, Princess Royal.
+As a result, he descends from Christian IX of Denmark through three of his children; in the male line through his second son, George I of Greece, in the female line through his eldest son, Frederik VIII of Denmark, and through King Christian's youngest daughter, Princess Thyra.
+He also descends thrice from Queen Victoria; once through her third son, Prince Arthur, and twice through her eldest daughter, Victoria, Princess Royal.